Access Denied

 Macros: 38g protein | 15g carbs | 5g fiber | 18g fat

-Restaurant hack: Order this at any Greek restaurant.
+Restaurant hack: Order a version of this at many Greek restaurants.
 Ask for dressing on the side and extra chicken.

-Dinner is often the largest meal and where blood sugar management can fall apart if you're not strategic.
-These recipes keep you satisfied while maintaining excellent glucose control.
+Dinner is often the largest meal and where blood sugar management can get harder if you're not strategic.
+These recipes keep you satisfied while supporting steadier glucose.

 Recipe 1: Grilled Chicken and Vegetable Skewers (350 calories)

 Full recipe details in breakfast section—this is your go-to dinner too.
-The marinated chicken with fiber-rich peppers, zucchini, and onions creates perfect balance.
+The marinated chicken with fiber-rich peppers, zucchini, and onions creates a balanced plate.
 Serve with a small side salad.

 Macros: 35g protein | 20g carbs | 5g fiber | 10g fat